manticoresoftware/translator/README.md

 check_yaml_keys: false  # If true, validates that YAML keys contain only valid characters (a-z, A-Z, 0-9, _, ., -)
                        # Rejects translations that would corrupt YAML structure.
 Set to false for Hugo sites
                        # where front matter keys should remain in English.

+# YAML keys whose values should never be translated
+yaml_keys_to_skip:
+  - code
+  - layout
 ```

 A template file is available at `translator/config/translator.config.template.yaml`.